 Hepatobiliary and Pancreatic Diagnostic and Treatment Service

-Hong Kong Adventist Hospital-Tsuen Wan Hepatobiliary and Pancreatic Diagnostic and Treatment Center provides a cross-speciality liver one-stop health service, providing professional, one-stop treatment, covering diagnosis, surgery and postoperative follow-up, and referral to chemotherapy and electrotherapy according to patients’ condition.
+Hong Kong Adventist Hospital-Tsuen Wan Hepatobiliary and Pancreatic Diagnostic and Treatment Center provides a cross-specialty liver one-stop health service, providing professional, one-stop treatment, covering diagnosis, surgery and postoperative follow-up, and referral to chemotherapy and electrotherapy according to patients’ condition.

 All round service